QED-it/asset_transfers_dev_guide/js/sdk/docs/NodeApi.md

 <a name="nodeUnlockWalletPost"></a>
 # **nodeUnlockWalletPost**
-> nodeUnlockWalletPost(unlockWalletRequest)
+> AsyncTaskCreatedResponse nodeUnlockWalletPost(unlockWalletRequest)

-Unlocks a wallet for a given amount of seconds
+Unlocks a wallet for a given amount of seconds [async call]

 ### Example
 ```javascript